 Anna Paquin has been acting since the age of seven, which led her to become the second youngest Oscar winner in history.
 Even with this phenomenal achievement, she's best known for her work in franchises like True Blood and The X Men Trilogy.

 The daughter of PE teacher Brian and his English teacher wife Mary, Anna was born in Winnipeg, Manitoba in Canada on July 24, 1982.

 The family moved to New Zealand in 1986, where she grew up alongside older siblings Andrew and Katya.
 Her stage debut came aged seven with a brief appearance in a school play as a skunk - "I leapt on stage and then skipped off" - but a career as an actress was not in her plans.
 "I wanted to be prime minister of New Zealand," she says.
 "Or, failing that, a lawyer."

 Though mostly educated Down Under, Anna who was a keen musician, playing the viola, cello, and piano completed her high-school education in Los Angeles, where she moved with her mother, brother and sister after their parents divorced.

 Despite her Hollywood success, Anna lead a fairly normal life unlike many other young starlets.
 She's found time to hone her French-language skills and enjoys hobbies such as running, swimming, downhill skiing, reading and knitting while continuing to earn plaudits for her acting skills.
-In 2008 there was further recognition of her talents when she received her second Golden Globe nomination for her role in TV movie Bury My Heart At Wounded Knee.
+She is married to True Blood co-star Stephen Moyer as of 2010, with two children.